uncbiag/OAI_analysis/README.md

 Several extra settings need to be done in main function in pipeline.py
 ```
 use_nifti=False
-avsm_path = 'The PATH OF EASYREG DIRECTORY'
+avsm_directory = 'The PATH OF EASYREG DIRECTORY'
 ```